SuperGames-D/Chrome_Dino/README.md

 Press Space to start and to jump.
 Avoid touching cactus.

-All credit goes to Google for creating the originl dino game.
+All credit goes to Google for creating the original dino game.

 ## How to download